Summer safety tips for you and your pets!

 Do not leave your pet in the car

 Dogs have a limited ability to sweat, so even a short time in a hot environment can be dangerous.
-If you are travelling with your pet, plan ahead to find pet-friendly rest stops.
+If you are travelling with your pet, plan ahead for pet-friendly rest stops.
 If you can’t take them inside with you when you leave your car and you have no one travelling with you who can stay with your furry friend, leave them at home where they are safe.

 Water and cool shade